 After creating the application, the next page displays its details.
 Leave this page open in a browser tab.
 In the next step, you will copy and paste the unique App ID and Client Secret from this page.

-If you accidentally close this details page and need to find it later, you can reach it from the Applications and Services links at the bottom left of your profile.
+If you accidentally close this details page and need to find it later, you can reach it from the Applications and Services links in your profile.

 »Step 3: On Terraform Cloud, Set up Your Provider